LastZactionHero/nesting-site/index.md

         </p>

         <p class='p2'>
-          <em>That roadmap I so desperately needed?</em> <strong>I made one and it’s life-altering.</strong>
+          <em>That roadmap I so desperately needed?</em> <strong>I made one, fully personalized to each individual journey, and it's life-altering.</strong>
         </p>

         <p class='p2'>
-          If you’re struggling to understand what things will look like once your baby arrives, or if you're a work at home mom who feels totally overwhelmed, consider me your new best friend - I’ve figured it out and have the map to prove it.
+          If you’re struggling to understand what things will look like once your baby arrives, or if you're a work at home mom who feels totally overwhelmed, I'm here for you - I've taken my background in project and people management and combined it with years of study in empowering women to set up a business that fits their life.
         </p>

-        <p class='p2'>Wondering how it works?
+        <p class='p2'>Want to know more?
 Click <strong><a href="/about">HERE</a></strong> to keep reading...</p>
       </div>
     </div>
   </div>